ihaveamac/ninfs/README.md

 * Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip`
   * `--user` is not needed if you are using a virtual environment.
 * You can add a desktop entry with `python3 -m ninfs --install-desktop-entry`.
 If you want to install to a location other than the default (`$XDG_DATA_HOME`), you can add another argument with a path like `/usr/local/share`.
+* To use the GUI, tkinter needs to be installed.
+On Debian-/Ubuntu-based systems this is `python3-tk`.
+On Fedora this is `python3-tkinter`.

 ## Usage
 ### Graphical user interface
-A GUI can be used, if ninfs was installed with GUI support, by specifying the type to be `gui` (e.g. Windows: `py -3 -mninfs gui`, \*nix: `python3 -mninfs gui`).
+A GUI can be used by specifying the type to be `gui` (e.g. Windows: `py -3 -mninfs gui`, \*nix: `python3 -mninfs gui`).
 The GUI controls mounting and unmounting.

 ### Command line
 Run a mount script by using "`mount_<type>`" (e.g. `mount_cci game.3ds mountpoint`).
 Use `-h` to view arguments for a script.